AnkurLahiry/Leetcode/README.md

 # Leetcode

-The solutions of the problem is written in Swift.
+The solutions of the following Leetcode problem is written in Swift.

 **Array**